okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/mobile-idx-sdk-overview/main/index.md

 Some parts of the sign-in flow are the same:

+- Add the SDK to your app.
-- Configure the SDK
+- Configure the SDK.
-- Initialize the client and start the flow
+- Initialize the client and start the flow.
-- Process the response
+- Process the response.
-- Request a token
+- Request a token.
-- Show an error
-- Sign-out the user
+- Sign-out the user.

 ### Add the SDK

-Add the SDK to your app.

 <StackSnippet snippet="adddependency" />

 ### Create and manage configurations

-A _configuration_ contains the settings used by the SDK to connect to an Okta Application Integration:
+A _Configuration_ contains the settings used by the SDK to connect to an Okta Application Integration:

 | Value         | Description |
 | :------------ | :---------- |